RbotJ/DiscordReader/README.md

 # A+ Trading App

-An advanced AI-powered options trading platform that leverages cutting-edge technology to provide intelligent market insights, comprehensive trading analysis, and dynamic monitoring capabilities.
+An advanced options trading platform that leverages cutting-edge technology to provide intelligent market insights, comprehensive trading analysis, and dynamic monitoring capabilities.

 ## Overview